virajbhartiya/RecallOS/extension/README.md

 ## Support

 - **Documentation**: Check the main [README.md](../README.md)
-- **Issues**: Report bugs on [GitHub Issues](https://github.com/virajbhartiya/RecallOS/issues)
+- **Issues**: Report bugs on [GitHub Issues](https://github.com/virajbhartiya/Cognia/issues)
 - **Discussions**: Join community discussions in GitHub Discussions

 ---

-**Note**: This is a development version of RecallOS.
+**Note**: This is a development version of Cognia.
 The extension is still in development and may have bugs or incomplete features.